What’s In A Seat: Heated And Cooled

 A newer feature is seats that use a single component to heat and cool the seat.
 Due to the complexity of the system, all of the functions are computer controlled.
 This means that diagnostics and repairs are more in depth.
 However, this also means that DTCs may be set if there are any malfunctions.
 A scan tool will be required to pull these trouble codes and diagnose any issues.

 It is important to know if a vehicle is equipped with these features, what parts are used in the system, and where they are located.
-This will enable you to check for proper operation to ensure a complete, safe, and quality repair.
+This enables you to check for proper operation to ensure a complete, safe, and quality repair.

 Additional I-CAR Collision Repair News you may find helpful: